brucemack/brucemack.github.io/ampersand/index.md

 ### NTP On A Microcontroller

 The NTP protocol was introduced in 1985 and is very simple.
 An NTP client can be implemented on a microcontroller very easily.
-I tested my implementaiton on an RP2040 controller that was also conneced to a GPS/GNSS module connected in order to calibrate.
+I tested my implementation on an RP2040 controller that was also connected to a GPS/GNSS module connected in order to calibrate.
 My conclusion is that the a microcontorller's onboard clock can easily maintain synchronization with "GPS time" with 4ms.
-Better synchronization can probably be achieved with more sophistiated methods, assuming the controller's crystal oscillator is of reasonable quality.
-No OCXO/TCXO is required, but the "normal" oscilator needs to be pretty good.
+Better synchronization can probably be achieved with more sophisticated methods, assuming the controller's crystal oscillator is of reasonable quality.
+No OCXO/TCXO is required, but the "normal" oscillator needs to be pretty good.

 Here's a screen shot captured from a test run:

 ![NTP1](assets/ntp-1.png)

 This shows a few things:
-* Each "Last GPS PPS" line shows the time observed when the GPS modules's PPS signal ticks.
+* Each "Last GPS PPS" line shows the time observed when the GPS module's PPS signal ticks.
 As you can see, the time in microseconds (the long number starting with 177) is drifting by about 4 microseconds per second.
 This demonstrates the inaccuracy/instability of the microcontroller crystal.
-But keep this in perspective, an audio sample happens once every 125uS so a few uS of drift in a second doesn't create a noticable problem.
+But keep this in perspective, an audio sample happens once every 125uS so a few uS of drift in a second doesn't create a noticeable problem.
 * The NTP-derived time observed on the PPS ticks has pretty good phase alignment.
 There are three zeros in all of the time stamps.
 We are able to find the beginning of each GPS second with decent accuracy.
 * The "Adjusting Time" line shows when the NTP algorithm steps in to correct the microccontroller's clock.
-This happen every minute or so and should help to clean up some of the drift.
+This happens every minute or so and should help to clean up some of the drift.

 Using this approach we can build VOTER packet timestamps that would allow the server to synchronize audio streams to within ~4ms.
 However, testing shows that this isn't good enough